nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 ### Utility Bar

 In some situations, it is more comfortable for the user to display the content list or the content library in the [utility bar section](https://developer.salesforce.com/docs/atlas.en-us.api_console.meta/api_console/sforce_api_console_js_utility.htm) of Salesforce.
 One of the advantages is that the user can detach the window to display the content on a side screen.
 Even when detached, content is updated according to the Salesforce record browsed.
-Content List, Content Library and Content Search modes of the Nuxeo Lightening element can be used to configure new utility bar items.
+Content List, Content Library and Content Search modes of the Nuxeo Lightning element can be used to configure new utility bar items.

 ## Configuration / Customization